nebari-dev/jhub-apps/docs/docs/create-apps/gradio-app.md

 ## Environment requirements

+Your conda environment (used in JHub Apps Launcher's App creation form) must have the following packages for successful app deployment:

 * `jhsingle-native-proxy` >= 0.8.2
 * `gradio`
 * Other libraries used in the app

 ## Code requirements

-Write your code in a Python script and add the following following additional arguments to your launch function:
+Write your application code in a Python script, and add the following following additional arguments to your launch function:

 ```python
 import argparse